· By Dana Whitfield

 • Industry-specific documents should be gathered before submission.

 The documents vary by industry.
-Trucking invoices may need a rate confirmation, bill of lading, and proof of delivery.
-Staffing invoices may need approved timecards.
-Construction invoices may need pay applications, lien waivers, or retainage detail.
+Trucking invoices typically require a rate confirmation and a signed bill of lading or proof of delivery.
+Staffing invoices need approved timecards, and for some programs, a signed timecard confirmation from the client.
+Construction invoices may need pay applications, conditional lien waivers, or retainage schedules depending on the contract structure.
+Professional services invoices may need a signed statement of work or written acceptance from the client.

 Invoice preparation checklist